pndaproject/pnda-helm-chart/tutorials/minikube.md

-# cloud-pnda on minikube tutorial
+# Try cloud-pnda on minikube

 Deploy a local kubernetes with at leat 3 cpus and 4GB RAM with ingress enabled: